pedro-homero/pedro-homero.github.io/bio.markdown

 * :joy_cat: co-parent for 5 crazy (and cute) cats

-* :people_holding_hands: In a loving and caring consensual non-monogamous relationship (*ToDo - write a post about this*)
+* :heart: In a loving and caring consensual non-monogamous relationship (*ToDo - write a post about this*)

 * :bike: bycicle riding enthusiast!